Get the structure, strategies, and support you need to create successful flipped and active learning experiences.

 You can do this!
 Let’s FLIP it!

-Over the past few years, many definitions and interpretations of the flipped classroom have emerged.
+Over the past decade, many definitions and interpretations of the flipped classroom have emerged.
 This has caused frustration and confusion for both faculty and students.
 It's important to recognize that the flipped classroom is not just about videos.
 And it's not "all or none."

 Each video module is 25-40 minutes and includes: